The Primates Department at Audubon Zoo is seeking applicants to fill our 2018 internship positions.

 The Primates department has a diverse collection of primates that includes prosimians, callitrichids, New World and Old World monkeys, and both lesser and great apes.
 We are a close-knit team looking to teach and mentor those who are interested in working in this rewarding profession.
 Interns will gain valuable experience while working with experienced primate keepers to learn aspects of zoo animal care such as husbandry, enrichment, training, exhibit maintenance, conservation, and public presentations.
+We are looking for hard-working individuals who are passionate about the field of zookeeping and have a strong passion for educating our guests about wildlife and conservation.

 How to Apply: